Alexandra Recreation Ground

 At one point, in the fifties and sixties, there were tennis courts in the First Rec and replica roads and crossings in the play area so that children could practice their Highway Code.

 The bowling green dates from 1919.
 Before that there was a small lake with swans.
-Next year, 2019, the West Beckenham Bowling Club will celebrate its centenary.
+In 2019 the West Beckenham Bowling Club celebrated its centenary.
 There was a rustic shelter and ornamental flower bed with cacti outside the bowling green.
 The Club has its own changing rooms, kitchen and storage centre.
 Regular sessions are held throughout the summer months.
 See link below for further information and how to join.